roualdes/bridgestan/paper/paper.md

-On the [Stan Discourse forums](https://discourse.mc-stan.org/), statistical algorithm developers have long asked for access to the gradients and Hessians that underlie the statistical model of a Stan program.
-BridgeStan enables access to these methods, with an efficient, portable, and in-memory solution.
-Further, because statistical models are so easy to write in Stan, algorithm developers can write their model in common statistical notation using the Stan programming language and then rely on the Stan math library and its automatic differentiation toolset to more easily build advanced gradient based statistical inference algorithms.
-BridgeStan documentation and example programs are found at <https://roualdes.github.io/bridgestan/index.html>.
+On the [Stan Discourse forums](https://discourse.mc-stan.org/), statistical algorithm developers have long asked for access to the gradients and Hessians that underlie the statistical model of a Stan program.  `BridgeStan` enables access to these methods, with an efficient, portable, and in-memory solution.
+Further, because statistical models are so easy to write in Stan, algorithm developers can write their model in common statistical notation using the Stan programming language and then rely on the Stan math library and its automatic differentiation toolset to more easily build advanced gradient based statistical inference algorithms.  `BridgeStan` documentation and example programs are found at <https://roualdes.github.io/bridgestan/index.html>.

-[^1]: Note that both Stan and JAX work on their non-targeted hardware, but both are faster on the hardware for which they were originally designed.

-[^2]: See Wikipedia's page on the [Student's t-distribution](https://en.wikipedia.org/wiki/Student%27s_t-distribution#Characterization)for a brief introduction to this parameterization.
+[^1]: See Wikipedia's page on the [Student's t-distribution](https://en.wikipedia.org/wiki/Student%27s_t-distribution#Characterization)for a brief introduction to this parameterization.

 # Acknowledgements